pingcap/docs-dm/en/quick-start-create-task.md

     host: "127.0.0.1"
     port: 4000
     user: "root"
-    password: "" # If the password is not empty, you need to configure the encrypted password using dmctl.
+    password: "" # It is recommended to use password encrypted with dmctl if the password is not empty.

     mysql-instances:
     - source-id: "mysql-replica-01"